dannysu/hakyll-blog/posts/2015-05-12-android-translate-and-scale.markdown

 ---
 Here's a neat problem I ran into while trying to animate things on Android.
 I wanted to animate moving a View from one place to another.
-On top of that, I also wanted to change the size of the view by scaling it.
+On top of that, I also wanted to change the size of the View by scaling it.

 <br/>